Lee15946/AWSInAction/SolutionArchitectProfessional/Compute & Load Balancing.md

 - Easily tun containers on Customer-managed infrastructure (on-premises, VMs, ...)
 - Allows customers to deploy native Amazon ECS tasks in any environment
 - Fully-managed Amazon ECS Control Plane
-- ECS Container Agent and SSM Agent needs to be installed
+- ECS Container Agent and SSM Agent need to be installed
 - "EXTERNAL" Launch Type
 - Must have a stable connection to the AWS Region
 - Use cases:
     - Meet compliance, regulatory, and latency requirement
-    - Run apps outsde AWS Regions and closer to their other services
+    - Run apps outside AWS Regions and closer to their other services
     - On-premises ML, vide processing, data processing

 ### Amazon EKS Anywhere